blaenk/site/input/notes/clojure-web-development.markdown

 A general architecture can be one where handlers, routes, models, and views are split off into their own namespaces.
 Routes relating to specific workflows would be defined in their own namespaces where that behavior is defined.
 The routes can then be combined into a single handler using Compojure's `routes` macro.

-The `project.clj`{.path} file should contain the `:ring` declaration which defines the application handler and, optionally, functions to run on application startup and shutdown.
+The <span class="path">project.clj</span> file should contain the `:ring` declaration which defines the application handler and, optionally, functions to run on application startup and shutdown.

 ``` clojure
 :ring {:handler guestbook.handler/app